toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/05-Admin-User-Management/Managing Users.md

 ### Context Menu :computer_mouse:

-Access additional user management features by right-clicking on a user to open the context menu, which provides quick links to all CRUD operations and more.
+Access additional user management features by right-clicking on a user to open the context menu, which provides quick links to all operations and more.
 This includes changing user roles and copying user IDs or data, each with its distinct icon.

 ![Context Menu](assets/users-landing-portal-context-menu-open.png)

 :::info
-The context menu complements the Admin CRUD Actions by providing a quick and user-friendly way to manage users without navigating away from the user list.
+The context menu complements the Admin Actions by providing a quick and user-friendly way to manage users without navigating away from the user list.
 :::

 ### Search & Filter :mag_right: